As we are witnessing, the COVID-19 pandemic is rapidly evolving.

 Below are some frequently asked questions in relation to the COVID-19 and City services

-From 18 May, restrictions have been further relaxed as part of the COVID-19 WA roadmap to
+From 6 June, restrictions have been further relaxed as part of the COVID-19 WA roadmap to

 help get Western Australians back to work safely and begin the process of restarting the State’s economy.

 See WA State website for full details: https://www.wa.gov.au/organisation/department-of-the-premier-and-cabinet/covid-19-coronavirus-wa-roadmap

 Every Western Australian needs to play their part to help stop the spread of COVID-19.
 This means following good hygiene habits and social distancing.

 For more information see Australian Government advice for social distancing.